-Venable, a Democrat, was the representative for Mississippi's 5th congressional district from 1915 to 1921.
+Venable was the representative for Mississippi’s 5th congressional district and was a Democrat.
+He served from 1915 to 1921.

 From Jan 1916 to Mar 1921, Venable missed 139 of 755 roll call votes, which is 18.4%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 |Dec 1917-Feb 1918||34||5||14.7%||45th|